Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Austin actually eats.

 Bouldin Creek Cafe ★ 4.3

-Bouldin Creek Cafe in Austin is South First's vegetarian neighbourhood cafe since 2000, a bungalow-cum-coffeeshop with all-day breakfast and gluten-free and vegan options.
+Bouldin Creek Cafe in Austin is South First's vegetarian neighbourhood cafe since 2000, a bungalow-cum-coffeeshop with all-day breakfast and gluten-free.

 Signature: Veggie burger, Migas, Vegan breakfast tacos